trakerr-com/trakerr-python/README.md

 from trakerr_client.models import CustomData, CustomStringData
 ```

 You'll then need to initialize custom properties once you create the event.
-Note that you can use the second call commented out to instead creat an app event without a stacktrace.
+Note that you can use the second call commented out to instead create an app event without a stacktrace.

 ```Python
 def main(argv=None):